 and forces the Bay Bridge into my mouth and

-the last time, my jaw nearly torn in two, that feel
+last time, my jaw nearly torn in two, that feeling

 beds and onto the battlefield.
 There’s no melodic